mzj14/function-dependency-exploration/README.md

-## data_dependency_exploration
+## function-dependency-exploration

 A TANE algorithm implementation for function dependency exploration

-Command line in this introduction is fully tested on Ubuntu 16.04
+Command lines in this introduction are fully tested on Ubuntu 16.04

 ### Prerequisite